Basket Boats and Children on the Beach in Quy Nhon

 When you see the fishermen out on the ocean in their round woven basket boats, one of the first things you notice is that they cannot only go in a straight line, but they are always riding upon the waves and not cutting through the waves as a regular boat would with a bow.
 So it can be said this round boat will ride the waves and not cut through them.

-Learning to steer one of these boats without spinning around in circles takes some training and skill.
-Fishermen paddle the oar in a particular arc-like motion so the boat will go straight and not just spin in circles.
+Learning to steer one of these boats without spinning around in circles requires training and skill.
+Fishermen paddle the oar in an arc-like motion so the boat will go straight and not just spin in circles.

 One of the most amazing things about these boats is that they can gracefully glide entirely in the water at an outstanding speed.
 I have also seen many fishermen standing in the boat with a dog next to them, paddling their way out to sea.